EUDAT-Training/B2FIND-Training/02-install-jOAI.md

                URIEncoding="UTF-8"
                redirectPort="8443" />
 ```
-Finally restart Tomcat and check landing page with new port:
+Finally restart Tomcat and check landing page with the new port:
 ```
 sudo service tomcat restart
 ```